sdehoti/sp24-lab9/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 16?
+* Saving and loading objects and maintaining references to the right objects.
+Functions and objects should extensible but not modifiable.
 * What questions did you have about the material in the chapters?
 What did you find confusing?
+* Loading and saving is a bit confusing.

 ### Exercise 0: Running the tests